chiseanchang0727/Projects/Data_Analysis_project.md

 R1 = 35% means there is 35% of user returns in the second day.

 R2 = 25% means there is 25% of user returns in the third day relative to the launch date.

+## Summary:

+Retention contributes to low revenue.

-# Analyze In-Game Metrics
+# Analyze In-Game Metrics Related to Retention

+To identify which user behavior metrics are related to retention, I will analyze several metrics and determine which of them have a correlation with retention

-- First the users is segamented into two groups:
+- The users is segamented into two groups:
-    - churned: users leaved in their first engaged day
+    - churn: users leave in their first-engaged day
-    - retained: users back in the second engaged day
+    - retained: users back in the second-engaged day

-- For games, following metrics can represent the user performance
+- For games, following metrics represent the user performance
     - character level
     - time spent
     - money spent